seojacky/helper-lite-for-pagespeed/readme.txt

 === Helper Lite for PageSpeed ===
 Contributors: seojacky, mihdan, wdup
-Tags: pagespeed, page speed, lazy load, lighthouse, optimization, image, seo, seo-friendly, perfomance, optimaze,  optimaze images
-Requires at least: 5.0
+Tags: pagespeed, lazyload, perfomance, optimization, seo Requires at least: 5.6
-Tested up to: 6.2
+Tested up to: 6.7
 Requires PHP: 7.4
-Stable tag: 3.1.7
+Stable tag: 3.2.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Speed up your site with attributes decoding="async" & loading="lazy" for &lt;img&gt; and &lt;iframe&gt;.
+Removes problem "Does not use passive listeners to improve scrolling performance".
+Help to Up Your Google PageSpeed Insights Score.

 == Description ==

 Speed up your site with attributes decoding="async" & loading="lazy" for &lt;img&gt; and &lt;iframe&gt;.
 Removes problem "Does not use passive listeners to improve scrolling performance".
 Help to Up Your Google PageSpeed Insights Score.
 The main development is all going on GitHub.

 = Translations =

 [Help translate Helper Lite for PageSpeed](https://translate.wordpress.org/projects/wp-plugins/helper-lite-for-pagespeed/)

 <ul>